ArthTechnologies/ocelot/README.md

 Observer is a frontend for Arth Panel, a lightweight self-hosted Minecraft server panel.
 Observer is made with HTML/CSS/JS, Node, SvelteKit, TailwindCSS, and DaisyUI.
 For testing purposes, there is an instance of observer running at https://servers.arthmc.xyz/

-## How to Run with Docker

-1. Download the image from docker hub with the command `sudo docker pull arthmc/observer:latest`
-2. Run the image with `sudo docker run -p 3000:3000 arthmc/observer:latest`.
-To change the port, replace the first 3000 with the port number you want.

-## Other Requirements

-- By default, observer will connect to Arth's quartz backend.
-To create your own functioning service you will need to set up a [quartz](https://github.com/arthmc/quartz) backend.
-- Arth Panel also uses a pocketbase backend to more securely manage accounts.
-By default it'll point to our pocketbase, but to start your own service you need to [setup](https://github.com/pocketbase/pocketbase) your own.

 ## How to run without docker

 1. Grab the source code with `git clone https://codeberg.org/arth/quartz`
 2. Install packages with `npm i`
 3. Build the source code with `CI= npm run build`
 4. Run with `node build`

+## Other Requirements

+- By default, observer will connect to Arth's quartz backend.
+To create your own functioning service you will need to set up a [quartz](https://github.com/arthmc/quartz) backend and replace the address at the top of src/lib/scripts/req.ts.

+## How to Run with Docker

+1. Download the image from docker hub with the command `sudo docker pull arthmc/observer:latest`
+2. Run the image with `sudo docker run -p 3000:3000 arthmc/observer:latest`.
+To change the port, replace the first 3000 with the port number you want.

 # Contributing